kvarak/dnd/docs/_Classes/alchemist.md

 All your spells gain material components and lose verbal components.
 The material components are stored in pre-measured doses for quick access in small vials, packets, and other containers within easy reach on your person.
 Where incantations or prayer cause magic to work for other spellcasters, it is the materials and science that do that for an alchemist.

 ### Transmuter’s Stone
-Starting at 7th level, you can spend 8 hours creating a transmuter’s stone that stores transmutation magic.
+You can spend 8 hours creating a transmuter’s stone that stores transmutation magic.
 You can benefit from the stone yourself or give it to another creature.
 A creature gains a benefit of your choice as long as the stone is in the creature’s possession.

 When you create the stone, choose the benefit from the following options: